torypayne/socket_lesson/README.md

 ### Let's Chat

 What we've written so far works...kinda...
 It at least sends some data back and forth.
-We could maybe put the code we've written in a loop to keep exchanging data back and forth, but that still wouldn't be ideal... we'd only see new messages from the server after we send a message (and we wouldn't be able to send a message until we receive a message).
+We could maybe put the code we've written in a loop to keep exchanging data back and forth, but that might not be the greatest experiance... we'd only see new messages from the server after we send a message (and we wouldn't be able to send a message until we receive a message).
 Not ideal.

 So we know how to wait for data from one input source (we've already done that), but how do we wait for data that could come from two different places (our server socket and the keyboard)?
 How do we know which one is ready and needs to be handled?